People who choose to live in town give up some choices when they move inside the city limits.

 Those living in the county and out of sight are allowed to live and pretty much do as they please.
 Sadly, state and federal regulations tend to be the standard of decency for individual county residents.

 But those who choose to live in the city with us must realize they give up a certain amount of choice and independence when they decide to become our neighbors.

-This newspaper has repeatedly said we support the Clarksdale, Lyon and Jonestown when they clean up real estate around town and send the property owner the bill.
+This newspaper has repeatedly said we support the City of Clarksdale when they decide to clean up property and send the owner the bill.
 The community shouldn’t have to look at or see property values drop because of overgrown lots and abandoned houses.

-So we are somewhat puzzled when the municipalities across Coahoma County don’t enforce the ordinances they have on the books.
+So we are somewhat puzzled when the municipalities across Coahoma County make a decision to grant variances when it comes to city ordinances.

-If the ordinance is not a good one, it should be stricken from the books.
+If the ordinance is not a good one, it should be strickened from the books.

 City ordinances and policy need apply to each of us equally and fairly.
-They are the rules and regulations we all agree to live by if we are going to make this town our home.
+They are the rules and regulations we all agree to live by if we are going to make this town a better place to call home.